- What is a Sweep-In FD?

 In a Flexi deposit scheme, the investor has to add money to their fixed deposit account manually.
 Also, they can withdraw the amount at any time, i.e. prematurely.
 Hence, the facility of high returns and the liquidity to invest and withdraw any time is available in a single scheme.

-While in a Flexi deposit scheme, any excess amount in the savings or current account is automatically swept into the fixed deposit.
+While in a Flexi deposit scheme, any excess amount in the savings or current account is auto swept into the fixed deposit.
 The depositor can choose the threshold limit, and when the limit is reached, the account holder isn’t required to open a new FD account.
 Also, there are no fees or charges or any penalties for breaking the FD.
 The depositors only lose the interest rate on the amount withdrawn out of the sweep-in account.

 Frequently Asked Questions